Condo insurance coverage: What does an HO‑6 policy include?

 Condo liability coverage limits typically run between $100,000 and $500,000.
 How much liability insurance do you need for a condo?
 Experts offer a few ways to calculate it.

 One is taking the value of your assets plus five times your annual income – you're protecting everything you own plus your future income.
-For more protection, you can purchase a personal umbrella (excess liability) policy.
+You can purchase a personal umbrella (excess liability) policy for more protection.

-In many cases, you will need to have at least $300,000 in liability coverage on the underlying policy before insurers will sell you an umbrella policy.
+In many cases, you must have at least $300,000 in liability coverage on the underlying policy before insurers will sell you an umbrella policy.
 Some companies will require that you carry the maximum available, which is a good idea if you need extra liability.

 Loss assessment coverage

-Loss assessment coverage kicks in when an assessment is caused by a covered peril -- for example, a huge storm destroys the roof of the entire building, exceeding the HOA's insurance limits and sticking your community with a giant repair bill.
+Loss assessment coverage kicks in when a covered peril causes an assessment -- for example, a huge storm destroys the roof of the entire building, exceeding the HOA's insurance limits and sticking your community with a giant repair bill.
 Every condo owner is responsible for a share of the cost, and loss assessment coverage will kick in to help pay your part.

 Experts recommend at least $50,000 of coverage, while the standard HO-6 comes with much less – often just $1,000.
 Note that this coverage only applies to covered perils.
-If the assessment is the result of an earthquake, and there is no earthquake insurance in force, you won't be protected.
+If the assessment results from an earthquake, and there is no earthquake insurance in force, you won't be protected.

 Master policy deductible coverage

-HOAs are increasingly choosing higher deductibles for their master policies, reducing their premiums while upping the risk to individual owners.
-In fact, industry insiders have noted that deductibles over $10,000 are not rare, and for some complexes have climbed as high as $50,000.
+HOAs increasingly choose higher deductibles for their master policies, reducing their premiums while upping the risk to individual owners.
+Industry insiders have noted that deductibles over $10,000 are not rare, and for some complexes have climbed as high as $50,000.

 Master policy deductible coverage reimburses unit owners for these deductibles.
-You should make sure this coverage equals your master policy deductible to avoid unexpected losses.
-Make sure you understand how you’ll be reimbursed using this coverage by reading the policy carefully.
+You should ensure this coverage equals your master policy deductible to avoid unexpected losses.
+By reading the policy carefully, you'll better understand how you’ll be reimbursed.

 Loss of use coverage kicks in when your unit becomes uninhabitable due to a covered event.
 During repairs, this coverage will pay for things like a hotel room, food and other costs incurred while you can’t be in your home.